samuelnub/Lyrhymer/README.md

 ####If you _really_ want to run this steaming hot load:
 - Clone this into the folder you detest the most
 - cd into the main Lyrhymer/ folder and hit up `npm install` to retrieve dependencies
-- Get your own Musixmatch and Twitter API keys, and save them into a new superSecretConfidentualStuff.js file in the src folder (exports.mxmApiKey = ""; etc., you can check out the main lyrhymer.js to see what the exports were named as)
+- Get your own Musixmatch and Twitter API keys, and save them into a new superSecretConfidentualStuff.js file in the src folder (`exports.mxmApiKey = "..."` etc., you can check out the main lyrhymer.js to see what the exports were named as)
 - Back in the main root folder, `node src/lyrhymer.js` should start it up, if it doesn't work, you can heave a sigh of relief

+####Planned for the ~~distant~~ future:
+- ~~Stream to listen and reply (badly) to mentions~~
+- Some sorta incentive to follow it lol, maybe give a free taco or something.

 Spotted any strange issues that I _(the great idiot of modern times)_ did not catch?
 Open a new issue here!
 I really don't know why you'd want to do this, but also feel free to